-The shared equity loan to the company purchasing the property is secured by a second charge on the property and ranks after the fixed mortgage, similar to 'Help to Buy'.
+The equity loan to the purchasing company, is secured by a second charge on the property and ranks after the fixed mortgage, just like the 'Help to Buy' loan.

 The tenant has a fixed seven-year rental agreement (AST), is a co-investor in the property and is responsible for all repairs and maintenance.
 There are no extra costs or fees.

 Your loan is for a seven year term and is repayable at the end of it either through refinancing or sale.
 You can also exit early in the secondary market.

 You have full control to individually select the properties to invest in and the amount that you invest.